Arne-Zillhardt/AI-4xSpaceSimulation/README.md

-# AISPaceSimulation
+# AI - 4xSpaceSimulation
-AI for the game 4xspaceSimulation
+AI for the game 4xSpaceSimulation